-This year Portas Global will be attending multiple remote workforce summits, conferences and “Nomad” seminars.
-There is a good reason for this.
+This year Portas Global was to be attending multiple remote workforce summits, conferences and “Nomad” seminars around the world.
+There was a good reason for this.
 During the last twenty years, there has been an explosion in the number of companies shifting their recruitment strategies to focus on remote workers.
 Survey released last year stated that over 70% of employees around the world are now working remotely at least one day per week.
+The world is a different place today due to COVID-19 but the momentum of the remote workforce has now been amplified.

 HR Business Partners are key strategic contributors around the boardroom table.
 Their skill set extends beyond merely setting talent retention and acquisition strategies.
 They now need to understand business financials, marketing strategies and operational management.
 It is no wonder that HR professionals identified that by implementing a remote workforce strategy they were able to find the solution to a lot of business challenges that have been unique to the last 20 years;